zhangh43/chatbot-playground/README.md

 NEXT_PUBLIC_MEMOBASE_PROJECT_URL="" # Memobase project URL (if connecting to Memobase) NEXT_PUBLIC_MEMOBASE_API_KEY=""     # Memobase API key (if connecting to Memobase)

+REDIS_URL="redis://localhost:6379"  # Redis connection URL
 ```

 Copy the `.env.example` file to `.env` and fill in the required values for your environment.

+## Redis Setup

+The project requires a Redis instance.
+You can:

+1. Install Redis locally for development
+2. Use a cloud-hosted Redis service
+3. Run Redis in Docker: `docker run -p 6379:6379 --name redis-memobase -d redis`

 ## Available Scripts